alimansoor/weather-app/README.md

 # Weather App

-Weather App SPA project is created as part of development challenge at PwC.
+Weather App (SPA) project is created as part of development challenge at PwC.
 The project is developed with the Angular 8, Typescript, Twitter Bootstrap v4.3, OMCSS framework (SCSS), Google Fonts, Font Awesome.

-Some of the salient features of the project includes RxJS, HttpClient (API Service), Routes and Route Params, Databinding, Interpolation, Concept of Models, Template Driven Forms, Validation and Sanitization, TDD, WAI-ARIA and Component Based Architecture.
+Some of the salient features of the project are RxJS, HttpClient (API Service), Routes and Route Params, Databinding, Interpolation, Data Models, Template Driven Forms, Validation and Sanitization, Test Driven Development, WAI-ARIA and Component Based Architecture.

 ## Getting Started

 Weather App is a free project that will provide users with an overview of weather for different locations.
 It also provides users with weather forecast of the entire week.
 User will have the option to switch temperature unit from celsius to fahrenheit.
 User can also select and view weather for different locations.

-Below are major pages/components of the application:

-* **Dashboard**
-Dashboard is the main section of the application which provides users with weather profile, weather forecasts, search and switch temperature.
-User can view detail profile of the selected weather from the week's forecast.

-* **Search**

-* **Page Not Found**

 You can download the project from the below options available: